Petronilla de Meath: Confession and execution

 Petronilla claimed that Kyteler allowed a demon to know her carnally, that she consulted devils and made potions and that Kyteler denied the "faith of Christ and the Church".
 Petronilla also held that she and her mistress applied a magical potion to a wooden beam, which enabled both women to fly.
 Petronilla was then forced to make a public proclamation that Kyteler and her followers were guilty of witchcraft.
 Petronilla was whipped six times (according to Ledrede "flogged through six parishes"), in accordance with Ledrede's orders, and condemned to be burnt at the stake as a heretic.
 John Clyn, the Kilkenny Franciscan chronicler, recorded her death: "Petronilla de Midia ... was condemned for sorcery, lot taking and offering sacrifices to demons, consigned to the flames and burned.
 Moreover before her even in olden days it was neither seen nor heard of that anyone suffered the death penalty for heresy in Ireland."

 She was the mother of another accused accomplice, named Sarah, who evidently escaped with Alice.
 Drawing on John Pembridge's 14th-century annals which change Sarah's name to Basilia, in Sir James Ware's History of the Bishops of the Kingdom of Ireland and of Such Matters Ecclesiastical and Civil, he makes reference to Basil being an accused associate who managed to escape with Kyteler, "The Lady and Basil fled".

 Legacy

 Feminist artist Judy Chicago set a place for Petronilla at her installation piece of 39 mythical and historical women entitled The Dinner Party.
 Since 2007, the piece has been on permanent exhibition at the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum in New York.

+Her Kind, is a novel by award-winning Irish novelist Niamh Boyce, first published by Penguin in 2019.
+Researched and written in Kilkenny, Ireland – it tells the story of the Kyteler witchcraft trial through the voice of Petronilla.
+A magical thriller, it was nominated for the EU Prize for Literature and praised for shining a light on women who have been silenced.